-For the purpose of valuing outstanding claims, or supplementing the claims departments' per-clares for IBNR, the actuarial models detailed below have been used in conjunction with assumptions:
+For the purpose of valuing outstanding claims, or supplementing the claims departments' per-claim case reserves for IBNR, the actuarial models detailed below have been used in conjunction with various assumptions:

-- Chain ladder: this method is based on the development of historical claims (development of p and/or development of amount of claims, development of the number of claims, etc.), in evaluate the anticipated development of existing and future claims.
-The use of this method i suitable after a sufficient period since the event occurred or the policy is written, when there is information from the existing claims in order to evaluate the total anticipated claims; - Bornhuetter-Ferguson (or modified version thereof): this method combines early estimates I the Company or class of business, and additional estimates based on the claims themselves.
-The estimates utilize premiums and the loss ratio for evaluating the total claims.
-The second utilizes actual claims experience based on other methods (such as chain ladder).
-The combined valuation weights the two estimates while a larger weight is given to the valuation based on the experience as time passes and additional information is accumulated for the claims.
-The u method is mainly suitable for the recent period where there is not enough information from the or for a new business or one with insufficient historical information;

-The average payment per claim: at times, as in the Bornhuetter-Ferguson method, when the claims experience is insufficient, the historical average method is utilized.
+- Chain ladder: this method is based on the development of historical claims (development of payments and/or development of amount of claims, development of the number of claims, etc.), in order to evaluate the anticipated development of existing and future claims.
+The use of this method is mainly suitable after a sufficient period since the event occurred or the policy is written, when there is enough information from the existing claims in order to evaluate the total anticipated claims; - Bornhuetter-Ferguson (or modified version thereof): this method combines early estimates known in the Company or class of business, and additional estimates based on the claims themselves.
+The early estimates utilize premiums and the loss ratio for evaluating the total claims.
+The second estimate utilizes actual claims experience based on other methods (such as chain ladder).
+The combined claims valuation weights the two estimates while a larger weight is given to the valuation based on the claims experience as time passes and additional information is accumulated for the claims.
+The use of this method is mainly suitable for the recent period where there is not enough information from the claims or for a new business or one with insufficient historical information; - The average payment per claim: at times, as in the Bornhuetter-Ferguson method, when the claims experience is insufficient, the historical average method is utilized.
 In this method the provision is calculated based on the forecast of the number of claims (chain ladder method) and historical average claim size.